digego/extempore/docs/memory.rst

    heap.

 I should also point out that the stack and heap aren't actually different types of memory in the computer---they're just different areas in the computer's RAM.
 The difference is in the way the program *uses* the different regions.
-Each running process has its own stack [5]_ and heap, and they are just regions of memory given to the process by the OS.
+Each running process has its own stack(s) heap, and they are just regions of memory given to the process by the OS.

 So, that's the stack and the heap, but there's actually one other type of memory in Extempore: **zone** memory.
 A zone is a `region`_ of memory